MiguelRBF/3d-printer-bed/docs/config/config.md

     "figure": {                         // Figure related configuration
-        "size": [12, 10],               // Set the figure size on inches "limits": {                     // To setup the limits "use_custom_limits": true,  // Flag to indicate wheter or not to use the custom limits provided below "x": {                      // x limits
+        "size": [12, 10],               // Set the figure size on inches "limits": {                     // To setup the limits "use_custom_limits": true,  // Flag to indicate whether or not to use the custom limits provided below "use_custom_z_limits": false,  // Flag to indicate whether or not to use the custom limits provided below "x": {                      // x limits
                 "min": 0,
                 "max": 235